kedro-org/kedro/docs/source/02_get_started/05_example_project.md

 The example project directory is set out as follows:

 ```
-    getting-started     # Parent directory of the template
+    get-started         # Parent directory of the template
     ├── conf            # Project configuration files
     ├── data            # Local project data (not committed to version control)
     ├── docs            # Project documentation